Alex-Guha/WakeOnJoin/README.md

 - Linux
 - [Velocity](https://papermc.io/software/velocity) set up.
 - `etherwake` or equivalent wake-on-lan service, and verify it works as expected
-- `ssh` set up to allow the computer running the Velocity server to ssh into the computers running the servers (with keys and not passwords).
+- `ssh` set up to allow the computer running the Velocity server to ssh into the computers running the servers (with a key and not using a password).
 - Install `yq` (a YAML parser): `sudo snap install yq`
 - If the Minecraft server computers are not running Linux, you may need to install `tmux`

+### Potential Issues

+This script was written with the ssh destination being WSL2 on Windows (i.e. where the Minecraft server is running). `tmux` is the most notable potential issue on other machines, but the commands included in `WakeOnJoin.yaml` will also need to be changed.

 - Verify `tmux` commands work properly over ssh (sent from the Velocity computer to the server computers):
 	1) `ssh user@ip "tmux new-session -d -s test [server start command]"`
 	2) `ssh user@ip "tmux has-session -t test"`